Tempo logotype

 • Jira-native architecture that extends Jira's data model directly, with Jira as the system of record

-• Financial governance layer – CapEx/OpEx, labor cost actuals, budget vs. actuals, and project profitability – that monday.com's scope doesn't substantiate
+• Financial governance – CapEx/OpEx, labor cost actuals, budget vs. actuals, revenue and cost forecasting, and project and portfolio profitability – that monday.com's scope doesn't substantiate

-• Individual and team capacity planning with planned vs. actual reporting grounded in Jira delivery data
+• Individual and team capacity planning based on real availability – hours, holidays, PTO, and existing commitments, with roles and utilization – and planned vs. actual reporting grounded in Jira delivery data

-• Domain-specific AI via named Atlassian Rovo agents – Timesheets Worklog Assistant, Timesheets Summary Analyzer, and Custom Charts Assistant (available on paid Atlassian Cloud plans; full credit allocations on Premium and Enterprise) – for time tracking, variance detection, workload insights, and dashboard chart building, with human approval before CapEx/OpEx posting and line-by-line audit
+• Domain-specific AI via Atlassian Rovo agents for time tracking, variance detection, workload insights, custom formulas, and dashboard chart building, with human approval before CapEx/OpEx posting and line-by-line audit

 Ideal customer for each tool